 My sweet doctor, at our consult, after I told her the hard truth, suggested that I lower my standards somewhere.
 With your food, perhaps, she suggested.
 Of course, I balked.
 She obviously didn’t realize just how important nutrition is to my mental health, I thought.
 But a few days later, maybe a week, I surrendered.
 I needed help.

-Sometimes help has come in the form of counselling or medication.
+Sometimes help has come in the form of counseling or medication.
 Sometimes in the arms of a friend or the compassionate touch of my husband.
-It comes in sleep, and walking, and dark chocolate.
+It comes in sleep and waking, and dark chocolate.
 But sometimes, help comes in lowering my standards and eating frozen pizza on a Friday night.

 NOW WHAT?
 Your mental health matters.
 It matters more than trying to do life perfectly, pretending that all is well, or trying to manage others’ perceptions of you.
 What serves us in this season may look different in the next.
 But one thing that has consistently made a huge, positive impact on my mental health – on my capacity to live with joy – is lowering the bar and embracing imperfection.
 I choose to live imperfectly.
 On purpose.
 (This post is was originally posted on FB a year ago).